haberdashPI/vscode-master-key/README.md

 # Master Key

-Master key helps you to learn and to create powerful keybindings.
+Master key helps you to learn and create powerful keybindings.

 If:

-- you want to improve your fluency in text editing, levarging keybindings to move around and edit at the speed of thought
+- you want to improve your fluency in text editing, levarging keybindings to move around and edit at the speed of thought OR
-- you want to use VSCode but miss some of the cools things that vim, emacs, kakaune, helix or any other awesome text editor can do
+- you want to use VSCode but miss some cool thing that vim, emacs, kakaune, helix or any other awesome text editor can do

 Master Key might just be the tool for you.